 Using the category placeholder

-The basic way is shown in the bottom left corner of the report below where we simply make the name of the country bold, then add some text and then show the variance between Actuals and Budget.
+The basic way is shown in the bottom left corner of the report below where we simply make the name of the country bold, add some text and then show the variance between Actuals and Budget.
 The more advanced way is shown on the right where we also load the flag of each country from an online source and dynamically format the values green or red.
+Please not because we are using these flags from an online source, this functionality is only available for the HTML & CSS Viewer visual.

 In This article, we will focus on the basics but you can download the sample file where the DAX and HTML code for the more advanced option is described.